vaclav/voicemenu/README.md

 # Voice Menu

-A voice menu language and simulator using JetBrains MPS
+A voice menu language and simulator using JetBrains MPS.

+This project is generated into 3 different languages.
+First of them is HTML which is simply readable and represents visualised structured of the project.
+Second is XML which serves as prepared code for further machine processing.
+And the last one is Java to provide executable .jar file to demonstrate real behaviour of voice menu

 Modules